andergisomon/blog/content/posts/Internship_Reflections/Building_a_Soft_PLC/index.md

 }
 {{< /highlight >}}

+I refused the offer on the grounds that I don't want to pollute a codebase I'm unfamiliar with.
 James' [classy way](https://github.com/ethercrab-rs/ethercrab/commit/33f53d4f6f188647cea2390e8f69bd9f7bce743c) was to use `zip()` on two iterable types that were already in scope.
 It returns the shorter of the two, so we don't need to pop anything.

+## Mobile app

+I made a simple Flutter app that just talks to the Supabase instance I had on Free tier.
+None of that Arduino Cloud crap.
+I can add as many tables as I want with as many columns and rows as I want.
+I humbly say that the UI is pretty clean.

-### Wiring it together
+## Wiring it together

 <center>
   <img src="images/woyooput.png" width="700">
 </center>

+Fortunately it was all smooth sailing.
+The biggest hurdle was ensuring I didn't mess up any of the wiring to mains to feed the PULS power supply.
+All thanks to my trusty DMM.
+But honestly scanning through all the datasheets was tedious.

+The only initial issue I had was setting up passwordless SSH.
+Turns out the identity file was stored somewhere unexpected.
+That, end dealing with a +1 Modbus address offset in ModbusTools.
+Strangely, using `tokio-modbus` was easier than figuring out how to use the ModbusTools client.

+The main fieldbus is EtherCAT, a real-time, Ethernet-based fieldbus protocol.
+It has to live on its own network.
+Though surprisingly, I did try it out on a regular unmanaged switch once with IP traffic buzzing through.
+It would occasionally timeout but still surprised that it worked.
+Anyways, don't do that on a non-TSN switch.

+I also bought a Cytron IRIV IO.
+Inside is an RP2350A and a W5500, so it can be programmed as a remote Modbus/TCP IO extender.
+I borrowed the EtherCAT and EnOcean hardware from my supervisor.
+The EtherCAT network consisted of two couplers: an EK1100 and a BK1120, each with their own terminal cards.

+I needed the BK1120 to interface with the KL6581 and KL6583, both needed to interface with the PTM200 EnOcean transmitter.
+EnOcean devices are pretty wild.
+The PTM200 is completely batteryless, telegrams are transmitted wirelessly using the energy from the button press.
+Decent range through walls too.